SUSE/scf/README.md

    The default stemcell and stack are set to OpenSUSE.
 The versions are defined in `bin/common/versions.sh`.

-   To build with the SLES stemcell and stack, the environment variable `USE_SLES_BASE` must be set to `true` before you enter the `scf` directory.
+   To build with the SLE stemcell and stack, the environment variable `USE_SLE_BASE` must be set to `true` before you enter the `scf` directory.
    This allows direnv to configure the various stemcell and stack env vars.
 The `FISSILE_DOCKER_REPOSITORY` env var will need to be set, and Docker configured to login to the repository.